Snell runs wild, No. 16 Kentucky holds off No. 13 Penn State

+So when Mark Stoops took a seat on the podium flanked by linebacker Josh Allen and running back Benny Snell Jr. after Tuesday’s 27-24 victory in the Citrus Bowl, the coach understandably was beyond excited.

+“It was extremely important to this team, to all of us, to come home with some hardware, to come home with a trophy,” Stoops said.

-ORLANDO, Fla. — Benny Snell Jr. ran for 144 yards and two touchdowns to become Kentucky’s career rushing leader and help the 16th-ranked Wildcats wrap up their best season in more than four decades with a 27-24 victory over No. 13 Penn State in the Citrus Bowl on Tuesday.
+Snell ran for 144 yards and two touchdowns to become Kentucky’s career rushing leader and helped the 16th-ranked Wildcats end their best season in more than four decades on a winning note.

+“There’s no question that these guys changed the culture,” Stoops said.
+“They’ve done so much and meant so much to this team and this program that it was very important to finish, to collect the trophy, win 10 games and win a game on New Year’s Day.
+Believe me, we had a great belief that we didn’t have to do anything special (to win), just be us.”

 Snell scored on runs of 2 and 12 yards in the second half, then carried for a couple of crucial first downs to help Kentucky (10-3) run out the clock after Penn State’s Trace McSorley trimmed a 27-7 deficit to three points despite playing with a foot injury.

-McSorley threw for 246 yards and two touchdowns, and the Nittany Lions’ career passing and wins leader also rushed for a team-high 75 yards on 19 attempts.
+McSorley threw for 246 yards and two touchdowns, and the Nittany Lions’ career passing and wins leader also rushed for a team-high 75 yards and one TD.

+“The same thing that troubled us throughout the season troubled us here again today.
+Dropped balls, missed opportunities.
+That’s really kind of the story of the game,” said Penn State coach James Franklin, whose team started slowly on offense, missed one field goal and had another blocked.

-Lynn Bowden Jr. scored on a 58-yard punt return for Kentucky, and Southeastern Conference defensive player of the year Josh Allen had three of the Wildcats’ six sacks.
+Lynn Bowden Jr. scored on a 58-yard punt return for Kentucky.
+Allen, the Southeastern Conference defensive player of the year, had three of the Wildcats’ six sacks.

+“The three guys we knew we needed to stop were Bowden, Snell and Allen.
+All three of them showed up today,” Franklin said.

+“They’ve built their program around those guys, they built their season around those guys,” Franklin added.
+“They made plays.
+That’s what great players do.”

 Penn State (9-4) trailed 27-7 entering the fourth quarter, but McSorley’s wasn’t finished.
 His 1-yard TD run capped a 75-yard drive, and he followed with an 18-yard TD pass to Pat Friermuth to cut Kentucky’s lead to six.

-The Nittany Lions marched to the Kentucky 14 on their next possession to pull to within 27-24 with 4:12 left.
+The Nittany Lions marched to the Kentucky 14 on their next possession and pulled within 27-24 with 4:12 left.

 Thanks to Snell, a junior who already has declared for the NFL draft, McSorley didn’t get the ball back until just one second was left on the clock.